 A lot of technology development has been exponential.
 In particular, computer development is based on doubling the number of transistors per area every two years.
 The speed of innovation related to Artificial Intelligence can be said to have outpaced Moore’s law (that the number of transistors per square inch on integrated circuits had doubled every two years.
 Gordon Moore predicted this trend would continue into the foreseeable future.

 Artificial Intelligence is expected to impact our lives significantly in the following decades.
-Expected breakthrough includes; Autonomous cars, transportation, and automated manufacturing, and some reports suggest that half of the job titles known today may be gone within 20 years.
-Therefore understanding what Artificial Intelligence is and what consequences the expected development may cause is no longer a subject for an obscure academic community but is essential for everyone.
+Expected breakthroughs include autonomous cars, transportation, and automated manufacturing, and some reports suggest that half of the job titles known today may be gone within 20 years.
+Therefore, understanding what artificial intelligence is and what consequences the expected development may cause is no longer a subject for an obscure academic community; it is essential for everyone.
 This area is still a matter of debate and speculation.

 History of Artificial Intelligence